Brandon University Students' Union: Brandon University Students For Life

-2020 Election Interference
+2020 election interference

 During the 2020 BUSU Election the Elections and Referenda Disciplinary Interpretation and Enforcement Board (ERDIE) received multiple reports regarding "intimidation, threat, or undue influence".
-The ERDIE Board investigation resulted in the candidates for President and Vice President Internal, Olusola Akintola and Janet Akintola respectively, being disqualified from the election.
+The ERDIE Board investigation resulted in the candidates for president and Vice President Internal, Olusola Akintola and Janet Akintola respectively, being disqualified from the election.
 Olusola and Janet filed a legal application calling for the courts to order BUSU to ratify the results of the election and stated that there is "a conspiracy to prevent some of us from taking office".
 Janet was reinstated on June 3, and Olusola on July 13 after an independent investigation could not substantiate the evidence of the allegations.
 A notice of abandonment of the lawsuit was also filed on July 13.
 On August 10, Olusola resigned stating that, "I needed to move on, actually, I just wanted to fight to get my name back.
 I didn't like the way I was being treated and I fought to get it back.
 Once I got it back, I just felt ‘well, let me just leave.’"
 On October 5, 2020, BUSU put out an ad to fill the vacant position of Vice President Internal, indicating that Janet had also resigned.

+There were also allegations stating that a candidate mislead students into believing the polls had closed earlier than expected.
+The other two candidates in the election were Whitney Hodgins, and Zach Roozendaal, nephew of former BUSU President John Roozendaal.

+Hodgins was reached for a comment on the controversy by the Brandon Sun, though Roozendaal states he was never approached for a comment or asked to discuss his feelings by BUSU or any media outlets.

-Elected Positions
+Elected positions

 The BUSU Council is elected on an annual basis from May 1 to April 30 every year.
 The General Election takes place around reading week in late February.

-The BUSU Council currently has 17 positions:
+The BUSU Council currently has 18 positions: